Running a successful manufacturing business often means being able to adapt new technology fast to sustain strong competitive advantage.

 This short guide will save your time if you are on a hunt for a new manufacturing ERP or are considering changing your current system that does not answer your requirements.

 Step 1.
 Budget

 It is true, that there are solutions which can charge hundreds of thousands for a license and implementation, but this does not mean, that small and midsize businesses cannot afford an ERP.
 However, the chance is high that expensive systems used by big corporations will be useless to SMB’s.

 How to define the budget?

 The rule of thumb is to calculate all the costs (both direct and indirect) associated with an ERP for two years of operation.
-Read more about ERP software cost estimation in our another article.
+Read more about ERP software cost estimation.

 Number of users

 Another variable that defines the budget is the number of expected users, which can be calculated by taking the number of people in your office and adding one additional user per shift.

 Step 2.
 Buy-Out (Licensing) vs Subscription